Occupational Therapy Under IDEA

-Will I have to pay for Occupational Therapy Services?
+Will I have to pay for occupational therapy services?

-- Special education;
+- Special education

 - Related services needed by students to benefit from special education means transportation and such developmental, corrective, and other related/supportive services including:

-- Speech pathology and audiology,
+- Speech pathology and audiology

-- Psychological services,
+- Psychological services

-- Physical and occupational therapy,
+- Physical and occupational therapy

-- Recreation, including therapeutic recreation,
+- Recreation, including therapeutic recreation

-- Social work services,
+- Social work services

-- Counseling services,
+- Counseling services

-- Medical services (diagnostic or evaluation only),
+- Medical services (diagnostic or evaluation only)

-- Parent training and counseling,
+- Parent training and counseling

-- Assistive technology devices and services,
+- Assistive technology devices and services

-- Rehabilitation counseling, and
+- Rehabilitation counseling

-- School health services.
+- School health services

-Occupational Therapy Under Section 504 of the Rehabilitation Act of 1973
+Occupational therapy under Section 504 of the Rehabilitation Act of 1973

-Section 504 of the Rehabilitation Act is a broad civil rights law, which protects the rights of individuals with disabilities in programs, and activities that receive federal financial assistance from the U.S. Department of Education.
+Section 504 of the Rehabilitation Act is a broad civil rights law, which protects the rights of individuals with disabilities in programs and activities that receive federal financial assistance from the U.S. Department of Education.
 Section 504 requires an accommodation plan for all students who meet the definition of disabled.
 General education is responsible for providing equal access to all programs operated by the public school to students with disabilities under the requirements of Section 504.
-Sometimes students with disabilities are not eligible for special education services yet have difficulty participating in and benefiting from educational programs.
+Sometimes students with disabilities are not eligible for special education services, yet have difficulty participating in and benefiting from educational programs.
 The occupational therapist can have varying roles in meeting the needs of students who qualify for services under section 504 or the ADA including:

-- Providing assistance in environmental adaptations;
+- providing assistance in environmental adaptations;

-- Acquiring or modifying equipment or devices;
+- acquiring or modifying equipment or devices;

-- Participating in the determination of 504 eligibility.
+- participating in the determination of 504 eligibility.

 Any school that receives federal funds must modify or make substitutions in meals for students whose disabilities restrict their diet, such as providing blended foods, special diets, cafeteria modifications, or utensils, at no extra cost.
 Under Section 504 of the Rehabilitation Act, students might be eligible for occupational therapy services as a reasonable accommodation to help them learn, care for themselves, perform manual tasks, walk, speak and breathe.
 Under Section 504, students who are currently disabled cannot be denied, or excluded from, educational services.
 The definition of disability in Section 504 is much broader than the disability categories specified in IDEA.
-Section 504 identifies individuals with disabilities if they have a physical or mental impairment which substantially limits a major life activity, have a record of the impairment, or are regarded as having such an impairment.
+Section 504 identifies individuals as disabled if they have a physical or mental impairment which substantially limits a major life activity, have a record of the impairment, or are regarded as having such an impairment.
 Students with disabilities defined under 504 must have equal access to educational services as non-disabled students.

 34 C.F.R 300.16.